Rich-Harris/phonograph/README.md

 // Listen for an event, but stop listening once it's happened

 clip.play();
-// Starts playing the clip
+// Starts playing the clip.
+Returns a promise that resolves
+// once the clip has finished playing (for a looping clip,
+// this is never!) or rejects on clip.dispose()

 clip.pause();
 // Stops playing the clip